-With characteristic disdain, Screwtape notes the “lavish promises of perpetual virtue” that do indeed mark the conversion experience of many believers.
+With characteristic disdain, Screwtape notes the “lavish promises of perpetual virtue” that mark the conversion experience of some believers.
 But such promises are also made at other times of life, and not solely by Christians.

 There’s the classic crisis response, expressed in the old adage that there are no atheists in foxholes.
 Faced with mortality or some other personal catastrophe, individuals will often begin to bargain.
 If God will only spare my life, my health, my loved one, then I promise I’ll do better, be better, try harder, whatever it takes.

-And then there are those New Year’s resolutions: Last year wasn’t the greatest ever and I really need to improve in certain areas.
+And then there are those New Year’s resolutions: Last year wasn’t great and I really need to improve in certain areas.
 So this is the year to buckle down, turn over a new leaf, pull up the bootstraps, and whatever other clichés I can muster.
 This year will be different.

 Guilt is a poor motivator for change

-All of these experiences share one thing in common: to one extent or another, they’re all fuelled by a certain amount of guilt.
+All these experiences share one thing in common: to one extent or another, they’re fuelled by a certain amount of guilt.
 This guilt points to our past failures and prods us to make up for them with future successes.
-Even genuine spiritual awakening, in its earliest stages, often betrays a level of low-grade guilt behind the profession of faith.
+Even genuine spiritual awakening, in its early stages, can at times betray a low-grade level of guilt behind the profession of faith.

-But such guilt, whether low-grade or fully formed, is never a good motivator for true change.
+But such guilt, whether low-grade or fully formed, is never a good motivator for change.
 It’s like spiritual junk food that promises much but delivers little, if anything, of lasting value.
 It’s also hazardous to our spiritual health.
-Its successes will only inflate our sense of pride, while its failures drive us toward dejected resignation.
-Most crucially, it is inimical to the teaching of the Gospel, which calls us to change not out of guilt-driven efforts at self-improvement, but out of grateful reliance on Christ, who has secured our standing with God.
+Its successes inflate our sense of pride, while its failures drive us toward despondency.
+Most crucially, it’s contrary to the teaching of the Gospel, which calls us to change not out of guilt-driven efforts at self-improvement, but out of grateful reliance on Christ, who has secured our standing with God.

-This is not to suggest that resolutions are a bad idea.
-It’s always good to take ongoing, purposeful steps toward change where it may be needed.
-In order to do that well, though, it’s vital to consider a few questions.
+This is not to suggest resolutions are a bad idea.
+It’s always wise to take purposeful steps toward change where needed.
+But to do that well, it’s vital to consider a few questions.

 What is the motive?
 Whether the goal is to get in shape, read more, embark on a new project or be a better neighbour, this question lies at the heart of them all.
-Am I pursuing this out of vanity or for the approval of others, or even for self-improvement as an end in itself?
-Or am I genuinely seeking to please God by using the resources He’s given me to become more like His Son?
+Am I pursuing this out of vanity, for the approval of others, for self-improvement as an end in itself?
+Or am I seeking to please God by using the resources he’s given me to become more like his Son?

 What is the method?
-It goes without saying that a successful resolution needs a plan.
+A successful resolution needs a plan.
 It must incorporate realistic strategies, incentives and measurable goals.
 It will require discipline and effort to carry out.
 At the same time, it has to submit all of that to the will and power of God.
-If the goal is to honour Him, then the plan must rely on His grace to accomplish His purpose in my life.
+If the goal is to honour him, then the plan must rely on his grace to accomplish his purpose in my life.

 Total and continual reliance on grace

-Screwtape would have us believe that the best way to begin a year is with ambitious plans to do better than the last time around.
+Screwtape would have us believe the best way to begin a year is with ambitious plans to do better than last time around.
 But he’d be wrong.
-In fact, he himself hands us the key – albeit quite unintentionally, to be sure – for true progress in every area of life.
-Having made our plans and set our faces toward them, we rely on God for the daily and hourly grace to carry them out.
+In fact, he himself hands us the key – quite unintentionally – for true progress in every area of life.
+Having made realistic plans and committed to them, we rely on God for the daily and hourly grace to carry them out.

 © 2015 Focus on the Family (Canada) Association.
 All rights reserved.